Daanivd/msp4-unicornattractor/README.md

 ## Testing
-Testing was done manually, by the developer himself and by a third party, and also for the automatic Django Test Suite.
+Testing was done manually, by the developer himself and by a third party (person with no developer background), and also using the automatic Django Test Suite.

 ### Automatic Testing
 The plugin **Coverage** was used to